Abonsama/albaydha/README.md

 only the first page and i'm using divide and conquer method. then setting the styles for it was not a big deal.

+## bugs
+- the main page scroll event.
+- sroll buttons in ul container 2
+- color of left links when changing the container
+- container 5 content must be finished
+- adjusting and fitting the container 6 content
+- finishing the container 7
+- changing the scroll buttons in all pages
+- makeing it responsive to all screens